 What is a culture of care?

-Building a culture of care means creating an environment where people feel valued, not just customers and clients, but those within the organization too.
+Building a culture of care means creating an environment where people feel valued, not just customers and clients, but those within the organisation too.
 It leads to customer loyalty, employee retention, and makes you stand out in the market.
 This can also include a remote team culture.

 It starts with connecting people to the company’s mission statement.
 You should already be communicating what your company is all about through a focused, actionable mission statement.